Exclusive Mongolia Rights

 Yes.
 FIFA's Asia rights update and MONTSAME's report indicate that MME is Mongolia's exclusive World Cup 2026 broadcaster.

-MME is the official rights holder, but the final consumer platform details are still yet to be confirmed.
+MME is the official rights holder, but the final public channel or streaming route still needs MME's own consumer announcement.

-A dedicated streaming route has not yet been publicly detailed.
+A dedicated streaming route has not yet been publicly detailed on one stable MME consumer page.

-The exclusive Mongolia rights are confirmed, but the exact final package presentation has not yet been publicly detailed.
+The exclusive Mongolia rights are confirmed, but the final product breakdown still waits on MME's own consumer announcement.

 MME is the right broadcaster to watch in Mongolia because the rights position is already clear even though the final access details are still developing.